Most airlines cut off the free age at 24 months or two years of age.

 While your flight may be long depending on your departure city, once you land, you’ll see how family-friendly London is.
 It’s easy to get around with a stroller and on foot, but if you’re planning on visiting places that are not within walking distance you can book your taxi online and even opt to have a car seat ready for your little one.

 London is also home to many family-friendly restaurants and parks.
-Travelling to London in the spring or fall will give you the best the city has to offer without the super large crowds.
+Traveling to London in the spring or fall will give you the best the city has to offer without the super large crowds.

 Vacationing with baby doesn’t have to be an Olympic sport as long as you know the right places to go.
 It just takes a little more planning and thinking ahead than your pre-baby trips.